Bottr-js/Bottr/Architecture.md

 ## Architecture

-There are three main principles driving the design of Pozi:
+There are three main principles driving the design of Bottr:

 - Stateless - Due to the nature of Bot building each message triggers a new request, therefore we need to build the bot in a stateless manner.
 - Flexible - The framework must have ability to easily plug into multiple services with minimal modification and work from the developer.
 In addition the bot should be composable and gain additional functionality via the use of components.